 So when a user tries to manually set the name servers, the changes do not last for long or are revoked after a reboot.
 To resolve this, you can install and use the reolvconf utility to make the changes permanent.

-To install the resolvconf package as shown in the next section, you need to first of all manually set the following name servers in the /etc/resolv.conf file, so that you access the FQDMs of Ubuntu repository servers on the internet.
+To install the resolvconf package as shown in the next section, you need to first manually set the following name servers in the /etc/resolv.conf file, so that you access the FQDMs of Ubuntu repository servers on the internet.

 nameserver 220.127.116.11 nameserver 18.104.22.168